usnistgov/OSCAL-Pages/src/content/about/blog/_index.md

 <p>Stay up-to-date with the newest blog posts from our OSCAL community members.
 Below you'll find a list of recent blog titles, simply click on any title to dive straight into the post you're interested in: </p>

+- **A Student’s Take on OSCAL Innovation: Exploring the OSCAL Pocket Guide** -- 04/02/2026 -- [Read More](#20260402)
 - **OSCAL Plugfest & Sailing Ahead with NIST OSCAL: The Next Game Plan** -- 11/19/2025 -- [Read More](#20251119)
 - **How CAPORDINO Converts Security Data into OSCAL Catalogs: A Student's Perspective** -- 08/26/2025 -- [Read More](#20250826)
 - **Inside the OSCAL Mapping Model: A Student's Perspective** -- 08/1/2025 -- [Read More](#202581)
 - **Test-Driving Compliance: A Student's Perspective on OSCAL & Government Procurement** -- 06/26/2025 -- [Read More](#20250626)

 ##
+---

+### 2026/04/02
+## <span style="color:#4d80d1"> A Student’s Take on OSCAL Innovation: Exploring the OSCAL Pocket Guide  </span>

+#### -- Presented By:
+  - **Tevin Harris**, Federal Employee, Founder of euCann

+  <b> -- Blog by: Marilyn Nguyen </b> (NIST Pathways, IT Student Trainee) [marilyn.nguyen@nist.gov](mailto:marilyn.nguyen@nist.gov)
+  ### <p></p>

+During OSCAL's March 2026 workshop, Tevin Harris from euCann LLC delivered an insightful and engaging presentation, including a live demo of the OSCAL Pocket Guide, a mobile OSCAL-based application that provides on-demand access to the OSCAL Catalog.
+Harris opened by highlighting a familiar challenge faced by many cybersecurity professionals: the long, tedious process of manually assessing paper-based security artifacts such as PDFs and spreadsheets.
+With multiple versions and formats of security frameworks, some often spanning hundreds of pages, manual assessment becomes highly inefficient.

+OSCAL addresses this issue by standardizing these artifacts into automatable, machine-readable formats, enabling continuous compliance and streamlined assessments.
+To further support OSCAL adoption and provide a more intuitive user experience, Harris developed the OSCAL Pocket Guide.
+The application allows users to easily browse OSCAL catalogs, analyze controls, navigate various framework models, review assessment objectives and artifacts, and explore parameters and implementation guidance.

+Currently available on iOS, Android, and macOS devices, the application leverages data frameworks and formats based on OSCAL JSON documents.
+It does not require an internet connection, as it operates entirely offline with documents downloaded directly to the user's device.
+The app is powered by six core frameworks: SP 800-53 Revision 5, NIST CSF 2.0, SP 800-171 Revision 3, SP 800-218 (SSDF), the AI RMF Playbook, and Harris's own customized OSCAL SP 800-61 Volume II.

+The OSCAL Pocket Guide features an intuitive interface that allows users to explore different frameworks and the modules that make them up.
+Built using a Flutter UI layer and core OSCAL services, the application supports document parsing, exporting, and secure local storage via encrypted SQLite.
+It is offered in two versions: a free version, and a Pro version priced at $10, which includes advanced multi-criteria filtering and control comparison capabilities.

+During the demonstration, I was particularly impressed by the application's ease of use and thoughtful design.
+Clear navigation and well-organized tabs guide users through OSCAL-based frameworks and their respective control modules.
+Features such as favoriting frequently accessed controls, applying baseline filters, sorting by control IDs, and displaying parameters inline further enhance the app's usability.

+The application continues to evolve, with future updates expected to include a web interface and cloud-based capabilities, such as a retrieval-augmented generation (RAG) chatbot.
+This feature will enable users to ask questions about NIST catalog items and receive real-time, OSCAL-informed responses related to controls and frameworks.

+Overall, the OSCAL Pocket Guide is a promising tool that simplifies interaction with complex OSCAL data, making it more accessible through a clean, user-friendly interface while supporting deeper exploration of its technical capabilities.

+### Workshop Location:
+  - Online

+  ### Workshop Date and Time:
+  - 18 March 2026, 11:00 AM - 12:00 PM EDT

+#
+  *View this March 2026 workshop recording and other files* [here](https://csrc.nist.gov/Projects/open-security-controls-assessment-language/oscal-adopters-workshops#:~:text=Coordinator%2C%20OSCAL%20Foundation-,%2D%2003/18/2026:%C2%A0,-OSCAL%20Pocket%20Guide).

+  *Learn more about the OSCAL Monthly Workshop series* [here](../../learn/presentations/mini-workshop).

+# <div></div>
 ---

 ### 2025/11/19